Nosskirneh/radio.net-spotify/README.md

 CLIENT_SECRET=<client secret>
 ```

+Add a `STORAGE_DIRECTORY` to specify a directory to store the state, Spotify auth info and log files if running with Docker.

 Build the docker container: `docker build -t radionet-spotify .`
 Run the docker container: `docker run -it --rm --env-file .env -p 8888:8888 radionet-spotify`